A Trusted Advisor & Aggressive Advocate for Business and Intellectual Property Clients

 Much to my astonishment (I originally wanted to be a prosecutor), I found that I had a knack for business law and intellectual property.
 Intellectual property is especially interesting because the law is trying to keep up with the speed of technology.
 There are always fascinating new issues.

 An educated client is a great client.
 Bay Oak Law prefers clients who learn about the legal issues -- they ask smarter questions, and are more responsive about factual issues.
-When necessary, Bay Oak Law can help guide clients to a greater understanding of the legal issues involved; PowerPoint presentations are available about various issues when necessary.
+When necessary, Bay Oak Law can help guide clients to a greater understanding of the legal issues involved.

 We are concerned with getting the document right.
 Clients often call upon us to review letters and agreements that the client has prepared; if our suggestions are negligible, we often do not charge at all for the review.
 Bay Oak Law's emphasis is not on who prepared it, but making sure it is the best possible product, within a price range the client can afford.